 Polish alphabet.
 Polish alphabet with transcription, pronunciation and translation.
 Soft sounds of the Polish alphabet

-It seems to me, or should all languages be taught from the alphabet?
-Of course, you can just by ear, repeat phrases and words after native speakers, but this definitely needs an environment and more time.
-I suggest a faster and not necessarily medium-needed way - the Polish alphabet with transcription for beginners!
+It seems to me, or should we start learning all languages from the alphabet?
+Of course, you can simply repeat phrases and words by ear, but this definitely requires an environment and more time.
+I propose a faster and not necessarily medium-needed way - the Polish alphabet with transcription for beginners!

-There is a huge amount of material on the net about the Polish alphabet for beginners, this is probably the best described and told topic.
-But in almost any explanation, I was always missing something.
-So today is the time for the alphabet in ProPolski's explanation. 🙂 I'll try to tell you everything I know. 🙂
+There is a huge amount of material on the Internet about the Polish alphabet for beginners; this is probably the best described and talked about topic.
+But in almost any explanation I was always missing something.
+So today it's time for the alphabet in ProPolski's explanation. 🙂 I will try to tell you everything I know. 🙂

-In the Polish alphabet the letters Q, V and X are missing but that doesn't mean you won't see them.
-They can come across in words of foreign (non-Polish) origin, most often in proper names.
-Eg, V- is constantly found in our names and surnames in passports.
+In the Polish alphabet missing letters Q, V and X, but that doesn't mean you won't meet them.
+They can appear in words of foreign (non-Polish) origin, most often in proper names.
+Eg, V- is constantly found in our first and last names in foreign passports.

-Regarding transcription: I am her ardent opponent. 🙂 Wait a minute throwing slippers.
-Why transcription is needed in English - I understand that.
-Indeed, there the letter “a” can be read in several different ways, depending on the position in the word, closed or open syllable, letter combinations, diphthongs, and who knows what else (philologists let them correct). 😉 Polish doesn't have all that.
-I see "a" - I read [a].
-I see "o" - I read [o].
+Regarding the transcription: I am her ardent opponent. 🙂 Wait a minute to throw slippers.
+Why is transcription needed in English?
+I understand that.
+Indeed, there the letter “a” can be read in several different ways depending on its position in the word, closed or open syllable, letter combinations, diphthongs and who knows what else (let philologists correct). 😉 Polish doesn’t have all this.
+I see “a” - I read [a].
+I see “o” - I read [o].
 Etc:).
 Do you know why?
-Because the Polish language is a mixture of the Latin alphabet and the Slavic language!
+Because Polish is a mixture of the Latin alphabet and the Slavic language!
 Roughly speaking, Slavic (our) sounds are described in Latin letters.

-If you are learning Polish from a philological point of view, you may not like my explanation, as there are indeed nuances of simplification and distortion of sounds depending on many factors.
-But not for philologists they are insignificant.
+If you are learning Polish from a philological point of view, you may not like my explanation, since there really are nuances of simplification and distortion of sounds depending on many factors.
+But for philologists they are unimportant.

 That is why transcription (as it seems to me) is simply not needed here.
-But since there is a constant demand for it, I will still add it to the alphabet plate, but I will continue to show how to manage without this transcription.
-I will give only where I would like to read out loud, but so far there is no such possibility.
+But since there is a constant demand for it, I will still add it to the table with the alphabet, but then I will show how to do without this transcription.
+I will only give it where I would like to read out loud, but there is no such opportunity yet.

-We start with a general simplified table, all comments after it.
+We start with a general simplified table, all comments follow it.

 Polish alphabet for beginners, with transcription

-Letter name in PolishLetter name in RussianTrance. in RussianExamplesHow to read Russian.How to read Ukrainian
+Letter name in PolishLetter name in RussianTrance. in RussianExamplesHow to read Russian.Yak chitati ukr.

 [to m b],